-How To Officiate A Funeral - Resources - Officiant Phrases
+How To Officiate A Funeral - Phrases to assist the Officiant

-You will find that there are a lot of similar phrases which are just worded slightly different to each other, and some that have been blended with others to form a longer phrase, we have included both these types as examples in order for you to see how easy it would be for you to alter the wording in order to get a more personal feel to the proceedings or just to suit your own particular requirements.
+There are a lot of similar phrases which are just worded slightly different to each other.
+Some have been blended with others to form a longer phrase.
+Both types are included as examples in order for you to tailor the wording in order to get a more personal feel to the proceedings.

-Reading the scenario scripts here will also give you a good idea of how and where the phrases fit in with the service, indeed we have used many of the phrases and wording presented here, in the scenario scripts for that reason.
+Reading the scenario scripts here will also give you a good idea of how and where the phrases fit in with the service.

 In no particular order:

 We meet here today to honour and pay tribute to the life of name, and to express our love and admiration for him/her.

 Also to try to bring some comfort to those of his/her family and friends who are here and have been deeply hurt by his/her sudden death.